All The Other Voices

 “I have called you here on a matter of urgency.
 The generational curse placed on this family is in danger of being broken.
 The patriarch has gained discernment—his unconscious conditioning has been exposed to his conscious mind.
 His emotional cravings are subsiding.”
 The multitude erupted with caterwauling and a rushing din arose from their disgust.

 Together, the host of beings had imprisoned this family for generations.
 Those humans who were unaware of their existence were most vulnerable to their malicious schemes.
 Sowing deliberate destruction, they placed strongholds in their minds—misbeliefs that could hold these weak humans captive from early childhood to the end of their lives.

-Summoned from the earthly realm, Seduction, Anxiety and Depression appeared out of the masses.
+Summoned from the earthly realm, Lust, Anxiety and Depression appeared out of the masses.
 The three creatures joined Shame and Anger near the edge of the bottomless cavern.